shams-nahid/My-Daily-AWS-Study/public/S3/17 S3 Select and Glacier Select.md

 ## S3 Select

 - Server side filtering
+- Can run simple SQL statements to filter
 - Can filter by rows and columns
 - Do not need to load all data to filter
 - Example